 Maturity allows us to shed our illusions, accept reality, and take proactive steps to meet our needs.

 While loss is painful, mourning is an important step in healing.
 Clinging to the past or unattainable dreams, blaming ourselves or others, or resisting what is can trap us in a prolonged depression.
 Freud noted that melancholia stems from an unwillingness to mourn.
 Due to excessive focus on past losses and missed opportunities, sadness lingers indefinitely and overshadows present and future possibilities.
-Depression may come with self-pity or self-recriminations – anger turned inward, creating guilt and shame.
+Depression and despair may come with self-pity or self-recriminations – anger turned inward, creating guilt and shame.
 We may not even know specifically why we’re sad, reflecting a refusal to let go and move forward from what we’ve lost.

 Childhood trauma frequently underlies anxiety and depression.
 Failure to heal past wounds contributes to depression and can lead to re-traumatization, creating a cycle of cascading trauma and depression.
 By resisting mourning, we’re more susceptible to subsequent bouts of depression.

-Depression is often signals a need for change.
+Depression often signals a need for change.
 Transitions can be daunting when we’re letting go of the old and the future is uncertain.
 Circular thinking, feeling victimized by fate, or waiting for others to change blind us from real solutions and obstruct finding happiness and gratitude in what life offers.
 Life presents us with thorns and roses.
 Our happiness depends on where we place our attention.

 We may feel hopeless but our condition is not hopeless.
 Our perceived hopelessness often results from distorted thinking, which obscures the possibility of change.
 Changing our attitude changes everything.